amaksr/nsynjs/README.md

             ctx.resume(); // <<-- resume execution of nsynjs pseudo-thread, referred by ctx }, ms);
     };
-    wait.synjsHasCallback = true; // <<-- indicates that nsynjs should stop and wait when calling this function
+    wait.nsynjsHasCallback = true; // <<-- indicates that nsynjs should stop and wait when calling this function
 ```

 Example of wrapper to setTimeout, that will be gracefully stopped in case if pseudo-thread is stopped: